clairernovotny/SampleXamFormsWithNetStandard/README.md

 This is a sample solution showing how to use Xamarin Forms with .NET Standard and `project.json` everywhere.
+Full blog post explaining this repo here: https://oren.codes/2016/07/09/using-xamarin-forms-with-net-standard/